 We are all futurologists now.
-We all have our 2020 visions.
+We all have our 2020 visions, at least for a little while.
 But there was a time, not so long ago, when the title was reserved for a few people who would be able to shake and shape the world with a single idea and a book.
 Yes, a book.
 Nowadays a book has to go hand in hand with a Ted Talk, blogs on the Huff Post and a speaking tour to get you anywhere at all.
 But within living memory it was possible to shift the thinking of the planet with a book.
-This is a past just as exotic as the future once described by the likes of Charles Handy, James Gleick and Alvin Toffler who died on Wednesday in Los Angeles at the age of 87.
+This is a past just as exotic as the future once described by the likes of Charles Handy, James Gleick and Alvin Toffler who died in 2016 in Los Angeles at the age of 87.
 Toffler’s 1970 blockbuster Future Shock created not just an enduring expression of an idea but also set the standard for all subsequent futurologists.
 His ideas and the terms he used to encapsulate them continue to resonate as we now understand how the future world he described so memorably has come to pass.

 ‘Future shock’ was a term Toffler had first used in a magazine article in the 1960s while he was working as a researcher for IBM.
 Toffler defined it as the anxiety brought on by ‘too much change in too short a period of time’.
 He was also the person who coined the term ‘information overload’.
 Toffler, along with his wife Heidi who co-wrote much of his work, was prescient about the impact of the emerging digital world.
 They did not believe its impact would be restricted to specific spheres such as business, but would influence everything including our personal lives and the way we interacted with others.

 In some ways, this thinking may have been shaped by his roots.
 The son of poor, Polish, Jewish immigrants he became a Marxist in his youth, working in a factory in Ohio.
 He discarded Marxism as he grew older but never lost his suspicion of the market and its often negative effects on people’s lives.